What are the truck driver salary rates in the U.S. and Canada?

 - pay can be lucrative with in specialized niches and with some of the better trucking companies

 Average Truck Driver Salary – U.S./Canada

-These figures show the annual pay rates as well as the hourly pay for truck drivers in the U.S. and Canada.
+These are the ‘official’ most current numbers which show the annual pay rates as well as the hourly pay for truck drivers in the U.S. and Canada.